-- 1. Physiotherapy under the current maximum of \$500.00 per year. - Neuropsychology, which falls under the current physiotherapy maximum per year. - 3.
-Tuition expenses as previously described.
+- Physiotherapy under the current maximum of \$750.00 per year (as of September 1, 2018). - Neuropsychology, which falls under the current physiotherapy maximum per vear. - Tutorial expenses as previously described.

 Note that Hockey Canada Insurance does not cover expenses for baseline testing.